 - When asked what Alcohol Tax revenue is spent on, only 3.1% reported that they were "confident" they knew where the funding is going.
 28.2% reported having a "general sense" of where the funding is going.
-68.7% reported that they were not sure or had no idea where the funding is going. - 60% of survey respondents believe the Alcohol Tax revenue goes into the general fund, rather than dedicated to specific purposes. - Without being told the details of how the tax is being used, 67% of respondents support the alcohol tax (including 78% of those with a household income of \$0-60K and 73% aged 18-34) and when informed about where the funding is going, support grows by over 10%.
+68.7% reported that they were not sure or had no idea where the funding is going. - 60% of survey respondents believe the Alcohol Tax revenue goes into the general fund, rather than dedicated to specific purposes. - Most survey respondents continue to support the Alcohol Tax.
+When informed about where the funding is going, support grows by over 10%.
 Addressing child abuse and domestic violence is especially popular.